trstringer/vscode-tips/README.md

 # Visual Studio Code Tips and Quick Reference

+:exclamation: :exclamation: :exclamation: **This repo is no longer maintained.
+For great information on VS Code, and all facets of it, please reference [awesome-vscode](https://github.com/viatsko/awesome-vscode)**

 *The purpose of this repository is to provide and maintain a quick reference for VS Code tips*

 ## Index